I’ve submitted my application, but have yet to hear about an interview. When should I expect to be invited to interview?

 You must pass three state certification exams to enter the classroom in the fall:

 - Content Specialty Test (CST)

 - Educating All Students (EAS)

-There is no need to complete these exams prior to applying for the program.
 Once accepted, you will receive more information and are required to take these exams before the start of pre-service training.
-Once you've been selected and enrolled in the program, you will also be required to take the GRE prior to your enrollment at one of our university partners.
+You will also be required to take the GRE prior to your enrollment at one of our university partners.

 What salary will I receive as part of the Fellows program?